aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 3. Load a loop sample into the target
 4. Click (re)generate target
 5. Press play
+6. Tweak brain

+The default block size (3000) is really high to prevent CPU glitches - 500 to 1000 is a better range.

 # [Demo brain session](https://static.thentrythis.org/samplebrain/demo.samplebrain)
 # [Manual](docs/manual.md)